 The Dreamworks animated film, Madagascar, has helped people recognize lemurs and know the name of the only place in the world where they are found, Madagascar.
 It features engaging lemur characters and imagery of Madagascar.
 Thus, the film is an incredible opportunity to learn about these curious creatures and their wild habitats.

-First, let’s discuss what the Dreamworks film gets right and wrong about lemurs and Madagascar.
+What does the Dreamworks film get right and wrong about lemurs and Madagascar?

-While there are scientific inaccuracies in the animated Madagascar movie, we can still use it to inspire and educate children about lemurs and the biodiversity of Madagascar.
-The inaccuracies can, in fact, be the perfect introduction to teaching about lemurs, their conservation status, and their home in Madagascar.
+While there are scientific inaccuracies in the animated Madagascar movie, they can be the perfect introduction to teaching about lemurs, their conservation status, and their home in Madagascar.

-Fact 1: A variety of lemur species are represented.
+Fact 1: A variety of lemur species are shown in the film.